You see two groups of pictures. Cross out from the first group as many as you can see in the second group.

 Count how many pictures are left.

-The filled-in example next to it shows the minus task.
+The filled-in example below shows the minus task.

 Example